-Boeing swings to 1Q loss, announces job and production cuts
+Boeing will cut “more than 15 percent” of jobs in commercial jet division

 Boeing announced the job cuts as it reported a loss of $641 million in the first quarter.
 It earned $2.15 billion in the same period last year.
 Revenue fell 26%, to $16.91 billion.

-The job cuts will be deepest — more than 15% — in the large division that makes airline jets.
+The job cuts will be deepest — more than 15% — in commercial jet division, as well as its services business and corporate functions.
 Deliveries of those planes has plummeted by two-thirds in 2020, compared with a year earlier.
 Boeing’s defense and space unit will likely see the fewest jobs eliminated.

 “I know this news is a blow during an already challenging time.
 I regret the impact this will have on many of you.
 I sincerely wish there were some other way,” CEO David Calhoun said in a memo to employees.

-Calhoun said Boeing will reduce production of its large 787 and 777 jets and slowly resume production of the grounded 737 Max at “low rates” this year, gradually rising to 31 a month next year.
 Boeing was building 52 Max jets a month before regulators around the world grounded the plane in March 2019 after two crashes that killed 346 people.

 Calhoun called the virus pandemic a “body blow to our business,” causing airlines to delay jet purchases and deliveries.
 With fewer planes flying, Boeing’s service business has dropped.